LennartJKlein/oats-jenkins-clock-2/README.md

 # Clock 2

 An idea of Oats Jenkins, brought to life𓅱
-Easy to use ans check what time it is!
+Easy to use when you want to check what time it is!

 ## Site